 It’s important the test giver dictates the words in the correct order starting with number 1 and finishing with number 30.
 The first column states what sound is being tested.
 If a student does not perform at 80% then the sounds that were not mastered need to be reviewed.

-If you have questions about Fisher Hill’s Literacy Program for Spanish-speaking teens and adults you can email your questions to email@example.com someone will respond within 24 hours.
+If you have questions about Fisher Hill’s Literacy Program for Spanish-speaking teens and adults you can email your questions to [email protected] and we will respond within 24 hours.

-Visit us at www.Fisher-Hillto view our workbooks for our English Literacy Program.
+Visit us at www.Fisher-Hill.com to view our workbooks for our English Literacy Program.
 There are sample lessons from each workbook that can be downloaded.